Cover to Cover - Episode 25

 To receive these notes directly to your inbox each month, subscribe to our newsletter here.

 Each month on Cover to Cover, we ask our guest author to recommend another great book by a West Australian author.
-Sarah's recommendation was Visitations by Randolph Stow.
+Nicole's recommendation was Visitations by Randolph Stow.